TeX-Live/texlive-source/texk/gregorio/gregorio-src/README.md

 ## Building for inclusion in TeXLive

-When building gregorio for inclusion in TeXLive, the gregorio executable must not have the version number prefix that is used for other builds.
-To make this happen, run `configure` with the `--disable-version-in-exe` option, and the generated Makefile will create a gregorio executable without the version number prefix (i.e., the executable will simply be named `gregorio`).
+When building gregorio for inclusion in TeXLive, the gregorio executable must not have the version number suffix that is used for other builds.
+To make this happen, run `configure` with the `--disable-version-in-exe` option, and the generated Makefile will create a gregorio executable without the version number suffix (i.e., the executable will simply be named `gregorio`).

 ## Documentation